As Quatro Estações: Renato Rocha's departure

 Legião Urbana returned to the studio when they were about to achieve a million sold albums, when the commercial performance of all three previous albums were combined.
 Despite that, the atmosphere among members was bitter, partially due to the then recent Mané Garrincha stadium incident, but also because the situation of bassist Renato Rocha became more and more complicated.
 After he bought a ranch in Mendes, he would take around two hours to reach the studio in Rio de Janeiro.
 He skipped many sessions and, when he did come, it would take him a while to mingle with the group.
 Many times he asked to take the tapes home so he could create his arrangements there.
 Six months into the album's creation, he was fired in a meeting at label EMI-Odeon's office.
-Despite that, the remaining members decided he would maintain all his rights over the album.
+The remaining members decided he would maintain all his rights over the album, although they erased all his contributions and removed his name from the effort.

 Songwriting

 It took the album a year to be ready because the band struggled to create something that satisfied them.
 The situation reached a point in which Russo considered disbanding the group.
 However, because they had a high reputation in the label, the company gave them as much time and space as they needed.
 Producer Mayrton Bahia was the only one affected negatively by the delay.
 He was a freelancer at the time and no longer a full-time employee of EMI.
-Therefore, he worked for months in a never ending project, preventing him from being paid.
+Therefore, he worked for months in a never ending project, preventing him from getting paid.

+In an interview to Bizz magazine in June 1989, Villa-Lobos said the band wanted to create songs that were more varied and "more elaborate [...] instead of having two notes, like 'Ainda é Cedo' and 'Soldados', they'll have five", besides rejecting the need for session musicians.
+Back then, they already had "Pais e Filhos", "Há Tempos" and "1965 (Duas Tribos)" ready.